Sainik School Kazhakootam: Houses

 The school has a residential system of schooling.
 Only few students who are children of working staff of school enjoy day scholar facility.
 Others have to compulsorily opt for residential schooling.

 The residential system in the school is largely a dormitory based (14 students who are in their final year and are house captains and school captains enjoy single room facility).

 These dormitories are called as houses.
-There are a total of 11 houses and the Houses are categorised into three, viz., Senior houses, Junior houses, and Sub-junior houses.
+There are a total of 12 houses and the Houses are categorised into three, viz., Senior houses, Junior houses, and Sub-junior houses including girls dormitory.

 Every house has an identical and symmetric structure.
 These dormitory systems have two large halls called wings.
 Each wing has around 30 beds.
 Hence approximate strength in a dormitory is around 60 students.
 In addition to this each dormitories have a common shared washroom facility having around 8 bathrooms and 8 toilets.

 Every dormitory has a first floor in which one faculty member resides.
 This faculty member is called as House Master.
 The dormitories also have two big study halls and an office room.

 Admission

 Presently, boys are admitted to class VI and IX only.
-All India Sainik Schools Entrance Examination (AISSEE), which are generally held on the first or second Sunday of January, are followed by personal interviews for the shortlisted candidates.
+All India Sainik Schools Entrance Exam (AISSEE), which are generally held on the first or second Sunday of January, are followed by personal interviews for the shortlisted candidates.
 Boys who are not under 10 or over 11 years of age on 1 July of the year of admission are eligible for class VI admission.
 The respective age limits for class IX are 13 and 14.